zulip/zulip-gci/tasks/interactive-bots.md

  - any other screenshots you find relevant

 Add the screenshots to `interactive-bots/followup/<username>/`.
-Make sure your filenames include no white spaces or underscores, use dashes (`-`) as connectors.
+Make sure your filenames use dashes (`-`) in place of spaces or underscores.

-* Note down any places you got stuck, problems or errors you ran into while doing this setup process.
-Add your notes as a `notes.md` file to `interactive-bots/followup/<username>/`.
+* Take note of any places you got stuck and problems or errors you ran into while doing this setup process.
+Add your notes as a `notes.md` file in `interactive-bots/followup/<username>/`.

-* Create a commit with the screenshots and notes, with commit message `interactive bots: Run the followup bot for <username>.`.
+* Create a commit with the screenshots and notes, with the commit message `interactive bots: Run the followup bot for <username>.`.

-* Create a pull request in the `zulip/zulip-gci` repository, with title `interactive bots: Run the followup bot for <username>`.
-Link to your GCI task in comment section.
+* Create a pull request in the `zulip/zulip-gci` repository, with the title `interactive bots: Run the followup bot for <username>`.
+Include a link to your GCI task in comment section.

-*Completion criteria:* Mentors will check that the followup bot was properly set up.
+*Completion criteria:* Your project mentors will check that the followup bot was properly set up.

 ### Task Type B: Learn about interactive bots by creating a links bot